 And are there any alternatives?
 Absolutely.
 Because we can’t all be Patagonia or Tony’s Chocolonely or Ecolab.
 But we can and should be infusing our values through all that we do.
 And, if we follow the ‘show, don’t tell’ rule, that can absolutely include our brand marketing.

-For more on how to market your impact, read the first article in our series on sustainability, which is all about greenwashing vs. greenhushing.
+For more on how to market your impact, read the first article in our series on sustainability and ESG, which is all about greenwashing vs. greenhushing.

-If you want to be taken seriously for your sustainability commitments or your social impact, sooner or later you’re going to need to pull back the curtain on what you’re achieving.
+If you want to be taken seriously for your ESG and sustainability commitments or your social impact, sooner or later you’re going to need to pull back the curtain on what you’re achieving.

 Enter the impact report.
 It’s a document that will be familiar to any B Corp, non-profit or company that has grown to the point where it needs to disclose its impact by law.